adonisjs/v5-docs/content/guides/auth/api-tokens-guard.md

 ---

 ### Redis storage
 The redis storage is suitable when API tokens are the primary mode of authentication.
-For example: You authenticate the requests from your mobile app using token based authentication.
+For example: You authenticate the requests from your mobile app using token-based authentication.

 In this scenario, you would also want tokens to expire after a given period of time and redis can automatically clear the expired tokens from its storage.